-► All gas-operated devices must be switched off for refuelling (heater, cooker, oven, grill, refrigerator - depending on the equipment).
-Danger of explosion!
+- ► All gas-operated devices must be switched off for refuelling (heater, cooker, oven, grill, refrigerator depending on the equipment).
+Danger of explosion! - ► The cap for the fuel filler neck and for the drinking water filler neck are very similar.
+Before filling the tank, always check the label.

-- > The fuel filler neck is part of the base vehicle. - > The fuel filler neck is labelled with the word "Diesel".
+➤ The fuel filler neck is labelled with the word "Diesel".